Gluten-Free Chocolate Muffins

 Notes

-• This recipe uses Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour, which includes xanthan gum for proper structure.
-I haven’t tested this recipe with other gluten-free flour brands, so results may vary if you use a different one.
+• Gluten-Free Flour: This recipe uses Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour, which includes xanthan gum.
+I haven’t tested other gluten-free flour brands, so results may vary.

-• If you’re following a gluten-free diet, especially for celiac disease, double-check that all your ingredients are gluten-free.
+• Gluten-Free Note: If you have celiac disease or follow a gluten-free diet, double-check that all ingredients are gluten-free.

-• To make this recipe dairy-free, use a non-dairy milk, like unsweetened almond milk, and use dairy-free chocolate chips.
+• Dairy-Free Option: To make dairy-free, use non-dairy milk like unsweetened almond milk and dairy-free chocolate chips.

-• For most accurate results, use a kitchen scale to measure your ingredients by weight.
-This ensures accuracy, especially with gluten-free flour, which can vary in density and affect the texture of your muffins.
+• Measuring Tips: For most accurate results, use a kitchen scale to measure ingredients by weight.
+This ensures accuracy with gluten-free flour, which can vary in density and affect texture.

 Nutrition